iTheX/gtps-backend/README.md

 You can contact me at teleram my username is [@ReallBoyy](https://t.me/reallboyy2_4) or ask the real owner [@yoruakio](https://t.me/yoruakio).

+## Support Redirect Server

+Tutorial will be released on 10/8/2025

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.